espressomd/espresso/Readme.md

-# Fork information and quick start guide.
+# Fork information and Quick Start guide

 This fork of the Tcl version of ESPResSo has been made by Dr. Bogdan Tanygin for his scientific publication method algorithm